 Countryside is committed to fairness, diversity and equality and to reducing our gender pay gap.
-Our mean gender pay gap was 28% at 5 April 2018.
+Our mean gender pay gap was 28% as at 5 April 2019.

 Countryside believes in job opportunities for everyone, regardless of gender, and our goal is to create a fully inclusive and diverse culture that reflects the society we live in.
 We recognise that there is work to do to close the gender pay gap in the construction industry and we are taking positive action as set out below.

 The above figures show our overall mean and median gender pay gap based on gross hourly rates of pay paid at 5 April 2019.
 It also shows our mean and median bonus pay gap for bonuses paid in the year up to 5 April 2019.